TORONTO METROPOLITAN UNIVERSITY

 Compulsory Text(s):

-1. Microelectronic Circuits, Sedra and Smith, 6th, 7th or 8th edition, Oxford University Press.
-(Same textbook as was required for ELE404 course)
+1. Microelectronic Circuits, Sedra and Smith, 8th edition, Oxford University Press.

 Reference Text(s):